yqx-d/A_Maze_ing/README.md

 ```

 **Rules:**
-- Lines starting with `#` are treated as comments and ignored.
+- Lines starting with `#` are treated as comments and ignored and empty lines just ignored.
 - `WIDTH` and `HEIGHT` must be positive integers.
 - `ENTRY` and `EXIT` must have non-negative coordinates within bounds and different from each other.
 - `PERFECT` must be `True` or `False` (case-insensitive).